 Knowing the signs of mental illness is a critical first step, but MHFA then empowers members of the community to reach out to those in need.
 It teaches them how to talk about mental illness with someone who has a mental illness.
 Even, or maybe especially, that it is OK to talk about it.

-Sometimes suicidal people have no support.
-Sometimes suicidal people have support but their support is ill-equipped to help.
-Sometimes suicidal people are already receiving treatment.
-Sometimes intervention wins, and sometimes tragically, it does not make any difference.
+Sometimes people contemplating suicide have no support.
+Sometimes they have support but their support is ill-equipped to help.
+Sometimes people contemplating suicide are already receiving treatment.
+Sometimes intervention wins, and sometimes tragically, it does not.

 Mental Health Care